Lord-Windy/asmjit/README.md

 'NEXT' TODO:

-  * This readme contains outdated code.
+  * This README contains outdated code and is not complete.
   * Only the first section works atm.
-  * CodeInfo requires also target feature set for x86 (None, AVX, AVX512) and ARM (None, Thumb).
   * AVX512 validation not supported yet.
   * AVX512 {sae} and {er} not supported yet.